 In later years, artists like Wyland, Heather Brown, and Andy Davis brought a fresh perspective to the genre, incorporating elements of nature, mythology, and pop culture into their works.
 Contemporary surf artists in Hawaii are a diverse and dynamic group, whose work reflects the complex and ever-evolving nature of surf culture today.

-Kamea Hadar is another prominent surf artist, whose murals and paintings explore themes of identity, community, and social justice.
+One notable surf artist is Kamea Hadar, whose murals and paintings explore themes of identity, community, and social justice.
 Hadar's work often incorporates Hawaiian motifs and patterns, as well as portraits of local residents and cultural figures.

 These and other contemporary surf artists in Hawaii are shaping surf culture in powerful ways, by expanding the scope of the genre, pushing boundaries, and celebrating the unique blend of tradition and innovation that defines Hawaii's surf scene.
 Through their art, they inspire and challenge viewers to think critically about issues of identity, diversity, and sustainability, and to appreciate the beauty and power of the ocean and its many expressions.